-"During the UPA rule, I being in the NDA had supported it in the interest of Bihar and the country', Nitish Kumar
+'During the UPA rule, I being in the NDA had supported GST in the interest of Bihar and the country', Nitish Kumar

 Press Trust of India |